NX Horizon — XTR

 Follow the Grade

 By following the grade on varied terrain, NX Horizon-XTR breaks the paradigm of tracker rows requiring installation on a single plane.
-This minimizes earthwork, reduces foundation steel and keeps construction costs and schedules in check.
+This minimizes earthwork, reduces foundation steel and keeps construction costs and keeps schedules in check

 Deployed, Field Tested, Proven